This time, we will introduce you to "resolution," which is important for producing beautiful printed materials!

 Resolution refers to the density at which pixels are arranged , so the higher the resolution, the smaller the actual size of the image will be .

-Even if the resolution numbers are correct, this is not suitable for printing on A4 size paper.
+Even if the resolution figures are correct, this is not suitable for printing A4 size.

 In other words, no matter how much you change the resolution, the image quality will not improve unless the original number of pixels increases .